NOTICE OF APPLICATION

 The following applications have been received by the City of London.
 The Planning and Environment Committee will be considering these applications at a future public meeting, the date and time of which will be published in the Londoner.
 If you have any questions or would like to provide comment, please see “Providing Comment” below.

 Your comments on these matters are important.
-You may comment by phone, mail, e-mail, or fax by calling 519-661-4980, or emailing the planner assigned to the file you are interested in.
-Mail should be directed to: The City of London, Planning Services, P.O.
+You may comment by phone, mail or emailing the planner assigned to the file you are interested in.
+Mail should be directed to: The City of London, Development Services or City Planning, P.O.
 Box 5035, 300 Dufferin Ave., London, ON, N6A 4L9.

 Please note: Personal information collected and recorded at the Public Participation Meeting, or through written submissions on this subject, is collected under the authority of the Municipal Act, 2001, as amended, and the Planning Act, 1990 R.S.O.
 1990, c.P.13 and will be used by Members of Council and City of London staff in their consideration of this matter.
 The written submissions, including names and contact information and the associated reports arising from the public participation process, will be made available to the public, including publishing on the City's website.
 Video recordings of the Public Participation Meeting may also be posted to the City of London's website.
 Questions about this collection should be referred to Cathy Saunders, City Clerk, 519-661-2489 ext.
 4937.